The Mysteries of London

 Later Victorian editions of The Mysteries of London carried the subtitle: Stories of Life in the Modern Babylon.

 After Reynolds quit The Mysteries of London, he began a new title: The Mysteries of the Court of London, which ran from 1848 until 1856.
+Reynolds considered The Mysteries of London and The Mysteries of the Court of London to be one continuous work.

 Plot

 The closest the stories have to a hero is the character Richard Markham, and the most villainous of the cast of villains is the Resurrection Man, a serial killer.